Azure/azure-quickstart-templates/201-web-app-github-deploy/GettingStarted-WebGit.md

 ![Screen](./images/azdeploy2.png)

 Go grab a cup of coffee, have some fresh air.
-Before you come back you will have your Function App.
+Before you come back you will have your **Azure Web App linked to a GitHub Account**

-And there we go, your deployment is Succeeded:
+And there we go, your deployment has Succeeded:

 ![Screen](./images/azdeploy4.png)